 They are every horse owner’s nightmare and, come June, flies and midges are out in force.
-The weather starts hotting up and horses are put to 24-hour pasture to make the most of the glorious sunshine.
+The weather starts hotting up and horses are turned out 24/7 to make the most of the glorious sunshine.
 But being outside means flies.
 Everywhere.
 Biting flies, horse flies, feeding midges, you name it; horses are being affected by it.

 Apart from being obvious nuisances, flies carry diseases and trigger allergic responses through their secretions.
 Biting flies pierce the skin and transmit toxins, sending the immune system into overdrive.
 Sweet Itch is a debilitating condition caused by the saliva of the Culicoides midge.
 In some horses, the protein components present in midge saliva trigger the over-production of histamine, resulting in inflamed and itchy skin that is easily broken.